aaronbloomfield/ccc/hws/dex/index.md

 The `price()` function will return the current price in cents.
 Thus, if the price is $99.23 per (fake) ETH, it would return `9923`.

-As mentioned, there are two deployed contracts that implemented this interface, the contract addresses of which are on the Collab landing page.
+There are two deployed contracts that implemented this interface, the contract addresses of which are on the Collab landing page.
 The first is a constant implementation, which always returns $100.00 (formally: `10000`) as the price.
-The implementation for this is in [EtherPriceOracleConstant.sol](EtherPriceOracleConstant.sol.html) ([src](EtherPricerConstant.sol)).
+The implementation for this is in [EtherPriceOracleConstant.sol](EtherPriceOracleConstant.sol.html) ([src](EtherPriceOracleConstant.sol)).
 You can use this file for debugging or on the Javascript development environment in Remix, as it always returns the same value.

 The second one is a variable version, whose price ranges greatly, but generally averages (over time) around $100 in price.
 As there is no true randomness on a fully deterministic blockchain, the value is based on the highest block number and/or the latest block hash.
 So while this will change at each block, it will not change until a new block is created.
 The implementation for the variable version is not being provided, but it implements the IEtherPriceOracle interface above.